Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 title: Recommended Reading
 navOrder: 5000
 pubDate: 2022-10-02
-keywords:
+keywords: reading
-description:
+description: Some personal recommendations of books for people in the software industry.
 ---

 As of July 2020, I have re-aligned my reading list to [The Software Punk Revolution](/blog/2020/07/the-software-punk-revolution/).
-We need a fundamental shift and we need it now.
+We need a fundamental shift, and we need it now.
 These books contain the seeds that will grow in healthy ways inside your head.

 <article itemscope="" itemtype="http://schema.org/Book">